Raw Voice Over Samples

 Voice Over Sample with Processing

-The second version of the voice over sample below is the same audio as the first raw voice over sample processed with an 80 Hz High Pass Filter at 12 dB per octave engaged.
-There is further EQ and compression using plugins from Tokyo Dawn Labs.
-Finally, there is slight noise reduction from iZotope RX9 as shown above.
+The second version of the voice over sample below is the same audio as the first raw voice over sample processed with a 70 Hz High Pass Filter at 12 dB per octave.
+There are further additive and subtractive EQs and a compression plugin from Tokyo Dawn Labs.
+You can read more about compression for voice overs here.
+There is no noise reduction or gate.
 It is a 44.1 kHz 16 bit .wav file.
+Note that the processed voice over will be about 3 dB louder than the raw audio voice over, so reduce your monitoring level if you have it cranked up.

 Leave a Comment